feyeandal/feye.website/data/blog/testing-insta360-for-mapillary.md

 <center>*Aligned GPS from INSV using the Python script*</center>

+**Note: Prior to executing the Python script, ensure you have installed and configured [exiftool](https://exiftool.org/geotag.html).
+Exiftool is a tool that facilitates the extraction of metadata from INSV files.
+To prepare for using the Python script, follow this syntax to generate a text file containing the metadata: \***exiftool -ee test_insta.insv > test_output_2.txt\*\*\*.
+After generating the text file, utilize it as the input file for the Python script.

 ## The Path Forward

 My journey with Insta360 for Mapillary mapping has been a rollercoaster of challenges and discoveries.
 While the road ahead seems daunting, I'm determined to continue my testing and exploration.
 By documenting my experiences, I hope to contribute to future improvements and inspire others to join this important mission to enhance Mapillary coverage in the Philippines.